jusexton/agile-records/README.md

 ![alt tag](logo/AgileRecords.png)

-Agile Records is a GUI application used for managing multiple students while also allowing students to simply view their important information.
+Agile Records is a school project GUI application used for managing multiple students while also allowing students to simply view their important information.

 # Admins